 4 week old kittens need extra love and attention when you first bring them home!
 You want to give them the best possible start in their life, so you need to know how to care for them.
 It’s just a little different than caring for a full grown cat, so let’s take a look.

 Consider these things when you’re bringing your cat home.
-It’s important to give your cat the love and care they need.
+It’s important to give your 4-week old kitten the love and care it needs.

 Feeding and Food

 After 8 weeks, cats no longer just eat their mother’s milk, and instead should be transitioned to kitten food.
 You’ll specifically need kitten food, which is formulated to help support your cat’s quick growth.
 That means they need more amino acids, proteins, minerals, and vitamins.
 Your cat will need to eat it three or four times a day to get the right amount of calories too.